feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 Tio Tek Ho and his brother, lieutenant Tio Tek Soen, who was also a member of the Chinese Council, were believed to

 be closer to the conservative Chinese.
-However, there was a |
+However, there was a I

 group of young officer members of the Chinese Council, led by captain Nie Hoey Oen, who preferred to join the modern association, the THHK.
 The Resident of Batavia, J. Hofland, called this group, ‘the young Chinese party’, or the ‘jong Chineesche partij'.25 Despite being the patron of the THHK, major Tio Tek Ho was unlikely to play an active role in the organization, and the absence of any record of his participation in its committee meetings seems to confirm this reluctance.26 The uncomfortable relationship between the THHK executive and major Tio Tek Ho was hidden until 1907, when a petty case -of-financial mishandling brought these cold relations to open conflict.